A scattered group of archery enthusiasts got

 The Future of the Bergen Bowmen is lost in the pages of the coming years.

-As our area grows, we must protect that right to shoot the bow by always making sure that we
+As our area grows, we must protect that right to shoot the bow by always making sure that we have

-and any other archer who wants to shoot there.
+archer who wants to shoot there.

-We must protect our right to hunt with a bow, a right which is currently under attack by
+We must protect our right to hunt with a bow, a right which is currently under attack by anti-hunting

-individuals to provide a united front for this purpose.
+a united front for this purpose.

-We should and do involve our families in our sport, for in our children are the roots of
+We should and do involve our families in our sport, for in our children are the roots of tomorrows

-tomorrows Bergen Bowmen archers.
+Bergen Bowmen archers.

 And the public should know us too.
-We must acquaint them with us, make them aware that we
+We must acquaint them with us, make them aware that we are

-are not using the toy store hickory bow and suctioned cupped arrows.
+not using the toy store hickory bow and suctioned cupped arrows.
 They should have the

 opportunity to handle the good equipment we use and have a chance to shoot it.
 For the

-uninformed public will be our greatest foe when anti-hunting forces are made to say, "There is
+uninformed public will be our greatest foe when anti-hunting forces are made to say, "There is no

-no place to shoot a bow and arrow."
+place to shoot a bow and arrow."

 Let us hope, pray and work that we will always be able to use the bow and arrow.
-That the
+That the heritage

-heritage of the bow and arrow and the Bergen Bowmen legacy lives on......
+of the bow and arrow and the Bergen Bowmen legacy lives on......

 |50th Anniversary held in February 2003